alipala/gitlabapi/README.md

 After running the tests, it will be provided you a report link automatically.
 Just click!

 ## 6. How to run the test in a CI/CD
-Follow this link below to see the manual workflow.
-After test execution done, please go to `Artifacts` and download `Full Report` to comprehensive report with cool graphs.
+Follow the link below to see the manual workflow. **IMPORTANT NOTE:** After test execution done, please go to `Artifacts` and download `Full Report` to comprehensive report with cool graphs.
+Then find `index.html` file and just click!
 <a href="https://github.com/alipala/gitlabapi/actions/runs/2424251475/" target="_blank">Sample Workflow Run</a>
 ```
 https://github.com/alipala/gitlabapi/actions/workflows/manual.yml